 To conclude this, Mazzer has yet again proved to be the only go-to grinder manufacturer I can recommend with clean conscience.
 I’m more inclined to spending money on products that will last a very long time, are of a high quality and made by a reputable manufacturer.
 My Mazzer Mini Electronic B and my Mazzer Omega hand grinder are products that will last for generations, and I’m really glad Mazzer hasn’t stopped innovating and improving their line-up and has delivered a new, fresh update to this iconic grinder.
 I’ve also posted an unboxing video on my YouTube channel and as always, I’ll be posting workflows with the grinder in the future.
 I will also update this review should I have any new thoughts or findings to share.
 So stick around!

-A disclaimer is in order of course – Mazzer sent me the grinder to help me make content.
-But they aren’t paying me, I’m not sponsored by Mazzer and they also didn’t ask me to do this – I asked them.
-I’m not getting anything for the review and my content, and I don’t need to be paid or bribed to tell you that Mazzer grinders are reliable, long lasting and hight quality grinders.
+This is, in fact, my very first collaboration with a manufacturer and I’m proud to say it’s Mazzer.
+I bought my other two Mazzers and absolutely love them, I don’t need to be paid or bribed to tell you that Mazzer grinders are proven by the industry to be reliable, long lasting and hight quality grinders.
 I must say they took a surprising step and did an astonishing job with the refresh of the Mini A, I’m pretty sure we can expect great things from Mazzer in the future.
 I couldn’t be more proud for being able to try it out and share my thoughts.
 So be nice!